winglam/dependent-tests-impact/README.md

  in `newExp-config.sh` (`#java ...` -> `java ...`)

 However, note that doing so may take 200 hours.

-Our results for these pre-computed dependences can be found in [`/home/user/dependent-tests-impact/results/issta17/fixed-dt-results/results-in-paper`](https://github.com/winglam/dependent-tests-impact/tree/master/results/issta17/fixed-dt-results/results-in-paper).
+Our results for [[Does this mean "using"?]] these pre-computed dependences can be found in [`/home/user/dependent-tests-impact/results/issta17/fixed-dt-results/results-in-paper`](https://github.com/winglam/dependent-tests-impact/tree/master/results/issta17/fixed-dt-results/results-in-paper).
 These results were also used to generate Figure 9 in our paper.